Fermi 1: Description

 The Fermi design had three primary coolant loops, each entering the reactor above the core at 120 degree separations.
 The sodium then flowed down around the core into a tank area at the bottom of the reactor.
 On top of the tank area was a plate with many holes drilled in it.
 The sodium flowed up from the tank through the holes in the plate which spread the flow over the volume of the core and the surrounding radial blanket.
 The outlets were located just above the core area.
 At the top of the reactor was a large plug that could be rotated to provide access to the top of the core and blanket, allowing fuel to be added or removed.

 Fuel was produced in long rods which were then bundled together into larger assemblies.
 The fuel was enriched to 25.6% 235, compared to perhaps 3 to 5% in a typical light water reactor.
-Criticality required about 1734 kg of fuel, and could be achieved wth as few as 91 and as many as 111 assemblies, typically using around 96.
+Criticality required about 1734 kg of fuel, and could be achieved with as few as 91 and as many as 111 assemblies, typically using around 96.
 The reactor core was offset within the reactor chamber, with a drum sitting on one side.
 This drum was connected by a tube leading upward to the top of the reactor area, allowing fuel to be inserted or removed from the reactor without opening it.
 A large claw-like arm above the core was used to move the assemblies between the core and the drum, and an elevator-like system to move it between the drum and a heavily shielded cell on railway tracks outside the core.